Superconductivity induced by structural reorganization in the electron-doped cuprate Nd$_{2-x}$Ce$_x$CuO$_4$: Conclusions

 Concluding, the structural and the transport properties of NCCO samples shed new light on the microscopic mechanism underlying the annealing process, which is responsible for the onset of the superconductivity.
-Indeed, our experiments indicate that the removal of the excess oxygen is not sufficient to trigger superconductivity: Our oxygen-deficient samples, grown in oxygen-free atmosphere, become superconducting only after high-temperature annealing, which always occurs together with a change of the $c$-axis lattice parameter.
+Indeed, our experiments indicate that the removal of the excess oxygen is not sufficient to trigger superconductivity: Our oxygen-deficient samples, grown in oxygen-free atmosphere, become superconducting only after high-temperature annealing, which always occurs together with a change of the $c$-axis parameter.
 This strongly indicates that the superconducting phase transition is induced by a microscopic structural reorganization, even in almost-optimally doped samples.
-This conclusion is supported by our theoretical analysis.
-Indeed, our DFT calculations show that the presence of a sizable number of apical oxygens is necessary to allow the emergence of hole superconductivity.
-In particular, no apical oxygens ($\mathrm{T}'$ structure), or too many of them ($\mathrm{T}^*$ structure), stabilize strong antiferromagnetic correlations and keep hole states away from the Fermi level, whereas an intermediate number of apical oxygens ($\mathrm{T}_{SC}$ structure) induces a suppression of antiferromagnetic correlations and allows to have holes available right at the Fermi level.
+Our theoretical analysis supports this conclusion, indicating a clear correlation between oxygen content, $c$-axis parameter, and superconductivity.
+In particular, no apical oxygens, or too many, stabilize strong antiferromagnetic correlations and keep holes away from the Fermi level.
+In contrast, an intermediate number of apical oxygens induces the suppression of antiferromagnetic correlations and allows to have holes available right at the Fermi level.
+Hence, the presence of a sizable number of apical oxygens is necessary to allow the emergence of hole superconductivity.
 This points to the relevance of interlayer hoppings mediated by apical oxygens, analogously to the scenario evidenced in hole-doped cuprates~\cite{pavarini_band_2001,kim_apical_2018}.
-Our experimental investigation and theoretical analysis provide strong evidence that the superconducting phase transition in electron-doped NCCO superconductors cannot be explained only in terms of changes of the oxygen content, but it necessarily requires a structural reorganization of the oxygen atoms in apical positions, which deeply affects the electronic properties of the compound.
+Our experimental investigation and theoretical analysis provide strong evidence that the superconducting phase transition in electron-doped NCCO superconductors cannot be explained only in terms of changes of the oxygen content, but it necessarily requires a structural reorganization of the oxygen atoms in apical positions, which profoundly affects the electronic properties of the compound.